chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 - "The Univalent Foundations for Mathematics", which covers in more depth much of the same material from the summer school and this post
 - "Synthetic Homotopy Theory", which begins at the same point of working with
-  $S^1$ but continues into much depth
+  $S^1$ but continues much further

-While I am just a beginning to learn a bit of this area, I think it is quite exciting.
-Thank you again to the organizers and sponsors of the 2024 School on Univalent Mathematics for providing this opportunity to get started!
+While I am just beginning to learn a bit of this area, I think it is quite exciting.
+Thank you to all the organizers and sponsors of the 2024 School on Univalent Mathematics for providing this opportunity to get started!